Kingdom of Hungary (1000–1301): Background

 The Magyars, or Hungarians, conquered the Carpathian Basin at the turn of the 9th and 10th centuries.
 Here they found a predominantly Slavic-speaking population.
 From their new homeland, they launched plundering raids against East Francia, Italy, and other regions of Europe.
 Their raids were halted by the future Holy Roman Emperor Otto I, who defeated them at the Battle of Lechfeld in 955.

 Hungarians lived in patrilineal families, which were organized into clans that formed tribes.
 The tribal confederation was headed by the grand prince, always a member of the family descending from Árpád, the Hungarians' leader around the time of their "land-taking".
 Contemporary authors described the Hungarians as nomads, but Ibn Rusta and others added that they also cultivated arable land.
 The great number of borrowings from Slavic languages prove that the Hungarians adopted new techniques and a more settled lifestyle in Central Europe.
 The cohabitation of Hungarians and local ethnic groups is also reflected in the assemblages of the "Bijelo Brdo culture", which emerged in the mid-10th century.
 Archaeological finds—a few objects with short inscriptions—indicate the use of a special runiform script in medieval Hungary.
 The inscriptions have not been deciphered, and the script was probably never used for administrative or legislative purposes.

 Although they were pagan, the Hungarians demonstrated a tolerant attitude towards Christians, Jews, and Muslims.
 Muslim, Jewish, and Hungarian merchants from Hungary regularly visited the fairs at Prague, exchanging gold and Byzantine gold coins for slaves, tin, and fur.
 To Pereyaslavets, an important emporium on the Lower Danube, the Hungarians brought horses and silver.
 The Byzantine Church was the first to successfully proselytize among their leaders: in 948 the horka, and around 952 the gyula, were baptized in Constantinople.
-In contrast, the grand prince Géza who ruled from the early 970s received baptism according to the Latin rite.
+In contrast, the grand prince Géza who ruled from the early 970s received baptism into the Latin Church.
 He erected fortresses and invited foreign warriors to develop a new army based on heavy cavalry.
 Géza also arranged the marriage of his son, Stephen, with Giselle of Bavaria, a princess from the family of the Holy Roman emperors.

 When Géza died in 997, his son had to fight for his succession with Koppány, the eldest member of the House of Árpád.
 Assisted by German heavy cavalry, Stephen emerged the victor in the decisive battle of the conflict in 998.
 He applied for a royal crown to Pope Sylvester II (r.
 999–1003), who granted his request with the consent of Emperor Otto III.